Idzo721/CSUP-Blockchain/README.md

 ### Technology Stack

-My project uses truffle framework, Ganache, MetaMask extension, solidity programming language, Bootstrap for the front-end, JSON and JS.
+My project uses the following stack: truffle framework, Ganache, MetaMask extension, solidity programming language, Bootstrap for the front-end, JSON and JS.
-Requirements for my project to run:
+Requirements for my project to run sucessfully:
 Have Ganache open and running
 Have MetaMask extension installed, and connected to an existing Ganache Account